32TB of Windows 10 Internal Builds, Core Source Code Leak Online

 Re: (Score:2)

 I know it was you Comey.
 Horrible.
 Horrible.
-(Score:1)
+(Score:5, Funny)

 Really very, very horrible.
 Really horrible.
 Very very not good at all, let me tell you.
 Leakers on any media, horrible.
 Don't watch that video.

-Betaarchive admin official statement (Score:2)
+Betaarchive admin official statement (Score:5, Informative)

 Seems The Register story may not be accurate, or if you prefer FAKE NEWS!